mohitjain1911/bkube/README.md

    - Managed deployment replication.
    - Implemented auto-healing and auto-scaling for the Kubernetes cluster.
    - Managed network and services with host IP allocation.

+## Achievements
+- Successfully reduced downtime in the production environment.

 ## Presentation
 For a detailed presentation of the project, please refer to the uploaded project presentation (PPT).